fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/10_operator_overloading/09_3way_comparisons.md

 <summary>answers</summary>
 <p markdown="block">

-- weak ordering (points 3,5 and 4,4 are equal) OR partial ordering if we consider that the sum might be outside integer range
+- weak ordering (points 3,5 and 4,4 are equal)
 - weak ordering (files with same size can be different)
 - weak equality (symlinks can create multiple paths for the same file)
 - partial ordering (files may not have common parent directory) - this example is similar to persons in family trees